flocked/Anima/Sources/Anima/Documentation/Anima.docc/Animations.md

 Performs animations with a decaying acceleration.
 There are two ways ways to create a decay animation:

-- **target**: You provide a target and the animation will animate the value to the target with a decaying acceleration.
+- **target**: You provide a target and the animation will animate it's value to the target with a decaying acceleration.

 ```swift
 let decayAnimation = DecayAnimation(value: value, target: target)